The Mainstreaming Of EDM And The Precipitous Drop That Followed

 Enter Robert Sillerman — who in 2000 had sold his previous company, SFX Entertainment, to Clear Channel for $4.4 billion.
 That sale would eventually lead to the merger that would lead to the concert behemoth now known as Live Nation.
 In 2012, Sillerman started another company called SFX, and pledged to spend a billion dollars toward conquering the EDM business.
 He was hardly the first: When Sillerman announced his intentions, the run on EDM properties had been going on for about eighteen months already.
 Sillerman told NPR, "If there was a contribution we've made, it's to make it easier for fans and DJs and producers around the world to access it."
 The punch line, of course, is that fans and DJs and producers had never had any trouble accessing it prior to SFX's involvement.
 When SFX went public in 2013, its initial offering of $13 a share dropped roughly eight-and-a-half percent, to $11.89, by the end of its first trading day.
 Two weeks before TomorrowWorld, that September, SFX's stock was trading at $0.45 a share.

-Having attended the first TomorrowWorld myself, the fiasco of the second one did not come as a surprise.
+Having attended the second TomorrowWorld myself, the fiasco of the third did not come as a surprise.
 Walking around the grounds those three days, it was impossible to avoid the sight of frat dudes wearing Native American headdresses.

 It's hardly a surprise that EDM provoked a backlash within dance culture.
 The festival market corrected itself — and dance music, which has long been a form by and for outsiders, has worked to culturally correct itself as well.
 DJ culture has increasingly become femme-centric, with more women and trans folks, of a greater variety of hues, coming to the fore in DJ circles, thanks in part to the likes of Brooklyn promoters and bookers Discwoman.
 Meanwhile, EDM's Sensurround blitzkrieg lives on as the blueprint for the immersive pop environments of K-pop stars BTS, whose in-the-round experience has clear roots in the overwhelming environment of an EDC.
 And the leading "adult" clubbing brand, Spain's Elrow — which throws a weekly residency in Vegas — offers all the geegaws of a kiddie rave (sorry, "dance concert") with a lighter touch.